2019 SEANET Mini-Grant RFP

-Background: The SEANET program invites proposals for research mini-grants that will result in research projects that create industry/academic partnerships and contribute to the performance metrics of the SEANET/EPSCoR program and the National Science Foundation.
+Background: The SEANET program invites proposals for aquaculture research mini-grants that will result in projects that create industry/academic partnerships and contribute to the performance metrics of the SEANET/EPSCoR program and the National Science Foundation.
 The proposals may be submitted by Principal Investigators from academic institutions, governmental agencies, aquaculture related industries or nonprofit research institutions.
-It is expected that the collaborators will work together to identify a research problem driven by policy or industry needs.
-Priority will be given to projects that address topics that directly relate to aquaculture in Washington County, ME and, ideally, coordinate with SEANET’s 2018 buoy deployment in Machias and Cobscook Bays.
-Example topics include: aquaculture siting for sea vegetable species Downeast; ocean acidification effects on soft-shell clam seeding in the intertidal; Downeast aquaculture coops models.
-Other aquaculture-related research will be considered.
+It is expected that the collaborators will work together to identify an aquaculture research problem driven by policy or industry needs.
 Applicants should discuss their idea with the SEANET Research Director, Deborah Bouchard, or the Research Coordinator, Meggan Dwyer.

 Allowable Costs: Funds may be used for materials & supplies, small equipment, in-state and domestic travel.
 Costs NOT allowed under this program include PI salary, capital equipment (>$5000), and international travel.

 Undergraduate Students: SEANET also has limited resources to support undergraduate students from Maine institutions to work on these research projects.
 Applicants should discuss their needs and this opportunity with SEANET staff to explore whether a student intern can be assigned to the project.

 Eligible Parties: Any industry, private or public scientific and/or educational institution in the State of Maine including government and non-governmental organizations.